-Bio-Techne invests in people development with the belief that growing and promoting employees from within the Company creates a more sustainable organization.
-High potential and promotable employees are identified through our annual talent review strategy.
-These employees are elevated to the attention of senior management and may be considered for additional development and career advancement opportunities.
+Bio-Techne invests in people development in the belief that growing and promoting employees from within the Company creates a more sustainable organization.
+High potential employees are identified through our annual talent review strategy, as well as through leadership development programs designed to cultivate future leaders.
+Employees identified as high potential are elevated to the attention of senior management for consideration for additional development, growth opportunities, and career advancement.

-Our global learning and development program delivers a wide range of initiatives including a validated suite of compliance training, and soft, technical, business, interpersonal and career skills.
-Many of these programs are assigned to individuals specifically.
-In addition, there are some programs available to employees in order to accelerate their own development.
+Our global Learning and Development program delivers a wide range of initiatives including a validated suite of compliance training, and soft, technical, business, interpersonal and career skills.
+Bio-Techne also encourages and supports employees who wish to supplement their growth through external training and education.
 As a company that regularly acquires other businesses, we believe it is important for employees to be trained in the skills and mindsets that enable them to respond positively to change.
 This initiative allows individuals to deal with change easily and reduces the need to run large scale change management programs.